hyunsukr/data_engineering/journal.md

 - Which parts did you enjoy?

 I enjoyed the lab because it was a great refresher of the cli.
 Normally I only use the cli to either 1) run a script to output some data processing file or 2) build projects 3) navigate, but it was nice to see and relearn the new extraction features.

+## Module 2

+What were some things you learned in the module?

+- It was interesting to see how tags / and making a python library was.
+It is very common to install packages through pip, but actually I never done it with my functions.
+It was cool to see how the whole process was.

+What do you think were the most important concepts?

+- I think the most important concept in this module was learning to manipulate git.
+No matter how fancy of a package you make with out the procedure to set up your repo, that library will never be useable by doing pip install.

+- What was challenging for you?
+How can you learn it better?

+I think making the library more flexible would have been interesting.
+Maybe even incorporated oher packages as dependencies in the setup.py file.

+- Which parts did you enjoy?

+I enjoyed trying out the tags and actually installing/testing my package.
+It was a new experience for me that I found interesting.

+## Module 3

+What were some things you learned in the module?

+- Testing.
+Up until this point my unit tests for class/work were very static.
+I didn't know such decorations existed in pytest.

+What do you think were the most important concepts?

+- How critical testing is.
+While I was making tests I found that instead of testing just for functionality there can be many tests that can be configured such as wrong user input/expected wrong behavior that should be accounted for.

+- What was challenging for you?
+How can you learn it better?

+I think creating some functions that are incorrect would have been interesting for the lab.
+Sometimes while making tests I find myself going back to my code.
+It would have been interesting if a function was incorrect and we had to try to find out way back to the logical incorrectness of a function.

+- Which parts did you enjoy?

+I really enjoyed the decorations of pytests.
+It was a great learning activity to get used to all the possiblities of pytest.